 Bar Pimentel

-In the Borne was born a year ago the Pimentel, a good, nice, cheap bar that is what is asked of a neighborhood bar and that is, sadly, an exception in the Borne.
-A bar where they cook with enthusiasm, as they did when they cooked for neighbors and not for tourists and that, in a kitchen with young chefs, means a menu where almost everything sounds like the usual, but we want it as if it were new.
+Pimentel opened a year ago in El Borne .
+It’s a good, attractive, inexpensive bar, which is what you want from a neighborhood bar and which, sadly, is an exception in El Borne.
+It’s a bar where they cook with passion, as they used to when they cooked for neighbors rather than tourists.
+With a kitchen staffed by young chefs, this means a menu where almost everything sounds familiar, but we enjoy it as if it were new.

-Their “croqueta de la abuela” (grandmother’s croquette) with flavors of Iberian acorn-fed ham, chicken a l’ast or shrimp is a masterpiece that respects true culinary traditions.
+Their “grandma’s croquettes” with flavors of acorn-fed Iberian ham, chicken a l’ast, or shrimp are a masterpiece that truly respects culinary traditions.

 📍 Carrer dels Carders, 11, 08003 Barcelona